Robert D. Acland: Early life and education

-Robert Acland was born on June 20, 1941, in Exeter, England, to Richard Thomas Dyke Acland, the 15th baronet of Columb John, and Anne Alford.
+Robert Acland was born on 20 June 1941, in Exeter, England, to Richard Thomas Dyke Acland, the 15th baronet of Columb John, and Anne Alford.
 Although Richard Acland was a member of the landed gentry, he held left-wing political views; he was a Labour member of Parliament (MP) and one of the founders of the far-left Common Wealth Party, which promoted common ownership of land.
 In 1944 Richard Acland donated the ancestral estate of Killerton to the National Trust.
 Owned by the Aclands since the 17th century, Killerton consisted of a manor house and several thousand acres near Exeter.
 As they would not be able to rely on Killerton for financial support, Richard Acland told his sons that they would have to "make it on their own by being better, not by heredity."

-Robert Acland grew up in the dower house at Killerton instead of the main manor house.
+Robert Acland grew up in the dower house at Killerton.
 He went to the village school and then to Bryanston School in Dorset, where he said he developed "a great interest in breaking rules."
 He had the opportunity to learn carpentry and welding at Bryanston, practical skills that he would later put to use as a surgeon.